EngrEeshaKhan/CZII-CryoET-Object-Identification/README.md

 # CZII-CryoET-Object-Identification

+This project leverages machine learning models to automatically identify and classify protein complexes in cryo-electron tomography (cryoET) images, enabling large-scale structural analysis of cellular components and contributing to advances in biomedical research.

 # 🧬 Cryo-ET Protein Object Identification

 A high-performance deep-learning pipeline for identifying protein complexes in 3D cryo-electron tomography (cryoET) tomograms.